laurent-martin/aspera-api-examples/rust/README.md

 ## gRPC

-Samples use the `tonic` crate.
-It uses `tokio` as the async runtime.
+Samples use the `tonic` crate for gRPC and the `tokio` crate for the async runtime.